 I am a Senior Lecturer in Organization Studies, based in the department of People and Organisations at the Open University Business School, faculty of Business and Law.
 Before joining the Open University in 2014 I have worked at Aston, Keele and Wolverhampton Universities.
 I am an Associate Fellow of the British Psychological Society, a Chartered Psychologist and a Fellow of the Higher Education Academy.

 I have a wide experience of teaching and researching in the UK and overseas.
 I regularly present my work at academic conferences and I am frequently invited as guest speakers at academic and professional seminars and events.
 I have organised several conferences, conference streams and symposia.
 I am an associate editor of the journal Gender Work and Organization and regularly review for numerous journals.
-Since 2014 I am a visiting professor at the University of Cagliari (Italy) in the faculty of human sciences and have also taught in Libya and France.
+Since 2014 I am a visiting professor at the University of Cagliari (Italy) in the faculty of humanities and have also taught in Libya and France.

 Priola V., Lasio, D., Serri, F. and De Simone S. (2018) The organisation of sexuality and the sexuality of organisation.
 A genealogical analysis of sexual ‘inclusive exclusion’ at work.
 Organization.
 25(6), 732-754.